-A webinar was held yesterday to highlight social justice, the ballot initiative, and the moral imperative to pass cannabis decriminalization to end the War on Drugs.
+A webinar was held yesterday to highlight social justice, the NJ cannabis referendum, and the moral imperative to pass cannabis decriminalization to end the War on Drugs.

-Boyer explained that the ballot question is merely two paragraphs.
+Boyer explained that the NJ cannabis referendum question is merely two paragraphs.
 Thus, it doesn’t address any of the questions of racial justice.

-The Reverend argued social justice provisions should be included in implementation legislation that needs to pass the legislature for legalization to go into effect.
+The Reverend argued social justice provisions should be included in implementing legislation that needs to pass the legislature for legalization to go into effect.
 It is uncertain what that bill will contain.
-In all likelihood, it will be similar to the bill that failed, S. 2703.
+It will likely be similar to the bill that failed, S. 2703.

 It is unclear how difficult it will be to pass implementation legislation.